stadium-software/howto-builtin-css-classes/readme.md

 # Built-In CSS Classes

-A list of CSS classes that are built into the Stadium stylesheet and can be attached to controls to make the styling of frequently needed UI elemnts simpler and faster.
+A list of CSS classes that are built into the Stadium stylesheet and can be attached to controls to make the styling of frequently needed UI elements simpler and faster.

 ## Table of Contents
 1. [Usage](#usage)